December 2022: How to adjust your campaign while it’s running

 Email appeals not converting like you’d hoped?
 Are people opening the emails but not clicking through, or are they clicking through but not donating?
 The former could be an email problem, the latter could be a website problem.

-If people aren’t clicking the call to action buttons or links in your emails, brainstorm some adjustments you can test.
+If people aren’t clicking the call to action buttons or links in your emails, brainstorm some adjustments to test.
 Can you make your call to action more visually prominent?
 Can you split your email list into two groups and test a different message or email length with each group?
-Split testing will provide you with insights to inform the next email, and the next.
+Split testing will provide insights to inform the next email, and the next.

 Website:

 Time for more brainstorming.
 Can you test a different background image?
 A different headline?
 Simplify that donation form?
-Make changes one at a time, then give it a week before assessing the results.
+Make changes one at a time, then give it a few days before assessing the results.

 Campaign management is an art and a science.